Cine Bazar

-Cine Bazar Co., Ltd. (株式会社シネバザール, Kabushiki gaisha Shine Bazāru) is a Japanese film production and animation studio, headquartered in Toho Studios, Seijo, Setagaya, Tokyo.
+Cine Bazar Co., Ltd. (株式会社シネバザール, Kabushiki gaisha Shine Bazāru) is a Japanese film and entertainment studio headquartered in Toho Studios, Seijo, Setagaya, Tokyo.
 It was founded in 1994 by film producer Kazutoshi Wadakura, who currently serves as its president and chief executive officer.
 The company is involved in films that depict Japan and is best known for co-producing the 2016 film Shin Godzilla and the 2022 film Shin Ultraman with Toho.
 It owns a casting division for its films called the Cine Bazar Casting Department, located in Sakuragaokachō, Shibuya, Tokyo.